ElseeDiem/elseediem.github.io/guide/mains/burgers.md

 Now let’s put all the steps of this dance together and see how it looks: complex, but could be worse.

-The left half makes fresh patty burgers as fast as the danger hob can cook; The right half makes all toppings, with tomato slices automation speed turned up to 11!
+The left half makes fresh patty burgers as fast as the danger hob can cook; The right half makes all toppings.
+Add an extra compactor bin on the right column to turn tomato slices automation speed turned up to 11!

-You can move the left half down 1 tile so all the freps line up, dealer/reader’s choice.

 ![burgers_full.png](</assets/images/guide/mains/burgers/burgers_full.png>)